-- Increases in the maximum cost of the student meal are linked to an increased meal subsidy.
-The level of the meal subsidy is increased. - Student restaurants offer quality and nutritious vegetarian and vegan food. - Students know where the food is from and can easily access the nutritional information about the food, as well as its carbon footprint.
+- Students' right to subsidised takeaway lunches should be made permanent. - The level of the meal subsidy is secured to increase in line with the increase in production costs.
+The increase in the maximum price of a meal must be tied to an increase in the meal subsidy. - Student restaurants offer quality and nutritious vegetarian and vegan food. - Students know where the food is from and can easily access the nutritional information about the food, as well as its carbon footprint.
 Student restaurants emphasise ecologically produced ingredients. - The meal subsidy limit to one meal per day per student must be abolished.

-High-quality and affordable student housing
+Quality and affordable student housing